wantinghuang/wantinghuang.github.io/about.md

 title: About
 ---

-Hi there, it is Wan-Ting Huang, written as 黃婉婷 in Chinese.
+Hi there, this is Amy Huang.
 I just completed my master degree in Statistics in 2018.
-I am particularly interested in data science.
+My interest in data science and passion for life drive me to where I am today.
 Now I am working as a machine learing engineer in Taiwan.
 I have done several projects on analyzing data, predicting trend, and generating a solution.
 Check out my [GitHub](https://github.com/wantinghuang) if you are interested.

 ## See More